gioele/xpathquery/README.md

 The `xpathquery` gem depends on the `nokogiri` gem, even when the Nokogiri engine is not used.

-Additionally, the eXist-db backend depends on the `rest_client` gem.
-If you want to use the eXist-db backend you must install the `rest_client` gem, bacuse it is not a direct dependency of the `xpathquery` and RubyGems does not have the concept of "optional dependency".
+Additionally, the BaseX and eXist-db backends depend on the `rest_client` gem.
+If you want to use these backends, you must install the `rest_client` gem, because it is not a direct dependency of the `xpathquery` and RubyGems does not have the concept of "optional dependency".

 This gem requires a modern Ruby implementation as MRI 2.1, JRuby or Rubinious.